BAK2K3/hard-drivers/TESTING.md

     * Values greater than 100,000 are presented with `Value must be less than 100000`.
 * Ensure Package selection is required for valid submission, and that all three cannot be selected.
 * Ensure on valid form submission that the Thank You model is presented, and that the form is cleared in full.
-* Ensure Screenreaders read through the Enquire form in the correct sequence:
+* Ensure screen readers read through the Enquire form in the correct sequence:
     * Your Details (legend) --> Full Name --> Email Address --> Phone Number
     * Your Computer (legend) --> Type --> Desktop --> Laptop
     * Optional Peripherals --> Monitor --> Keyboard --> Mouse
     * Budget --> Budget Tooltip --> Budget input
     * Your Package (legend) --> Your Package --> Bronze --> Silver --> Gold
     * Your Request (legend) --> Leave a note for your Hard Driver (optional)

 **Modals**

 1. Price Table Modal (About/Enquire Pages):